What this article covers:

 Start by finding Unito in the GitHub marketplace...

 After signing up for Unito, you'll need to give us access to your GitHub account so we can sync your repos.

 Once that authorization is done, you'll land on your brand new dashboard.

 Now that you've successfully landed on the dashboard, let's finish setting everything up so you can start syncing.

 Adding your GitHub connector to Unito

-The Select a tool drop-down is where you decide what tool you need to sync from.
+The Account drop-down is where you decide what tool you need to sync from.
 If you've signed up for Unito through the GitHub marketplace, you won't see any tools in this drop-down.
-Click on the drop-down, then on Add another connector to add GitHub.
+Click on the drop-down, then on Connect a new account to add GitHub.

 Choose GitHub in the next screen.